 - We also have office work, fundraising, and special events for those volunteers who do not want to work directly with the horses or in the classes.

-All new Special Equestrians’ volunteers must fill out the Volunteer Application, read the Volunteer Handbook and attend Volunteer training before they begin their volunteer work with Special Equestrians.
-Click the links below to print out the volunteer application.
-You can send it to us in advance or bring it to your orientation.
-You may also read the volunteer handbook, at this time.
+All new Special Equestrians’ volunteers must complete the Volunteer Application, read the Volunteer Handbook and attend Volunteer Orientation before they begin their volunteer work with Special Equestrians.
+Click the Volunteer Application Link on this page, to go to our My Impact Volunteer Page, where you can fill out our online volunteer application.
+The completed application will be sent to our volunteer coordinator who will contact you to schedule your orientation.

 - You must be at least 14 years old to become a volunteer with Special Equestrians.

 - Background checks are required for all volunteers who are 18 or over.
-The background check will be completed at Special Equestrians, on the 2nd day of orientation.
+The background check must be completed before you begin volunteering.

 - Sturdy closed-toe shoes and neat comfortable clothing must be worn during your volunteer time.